 2. Phonics (decoding instruction; not relying heavily on the "whole-language" approach)

-3. Fluency (reading with accuracy and expression with the assumption that students have mastered a few phonics skilled in which they are being assessed)
+3. Fluency (reading with accuracy and expression with the assumption that students have mastered a few phonics skills in which they are being assessed)

 5. Vocabulary (teaching new words found in higher-order thinking texts)

-If after being assessed using a phonics assessment and the student is significantly lacking phonics skills, I will then move up the list to phonological awareness and give an assessment to see if students can manipulate sounds in spoken words.
+If after being assessed using a phonics assessment, and the student is significantly lacking phonics skills, I will then move up the list to phonological awareness and assess to see if students can manipulate sounds in spoken words.
 You can also move in the other direction of the reading component list.
-If students are given a fluency assessment and they are able to read the words with accuracy, but with no expression or has a low word count per minute, the student may need extra time to practice reading those words with automaticity.
+If students are given a fluency assessment and they can read the words with accuracy, but with no expression or have a low word count per minute, the student may need extra time to practice reading those words with automaticity.
 Move up and down the chart as needed based on student performance.

 The five components of reading are systematically and explicitly taught at Holmes Tutoring.
 During student's mandatory first session, they are given different assessments to determine what they know and what they may need more help with.
 An individualized plan is then made to put the student in the right program, given the content that will help close their achievement gap.
 No need to waste countless hours going over information that the student either already knows or may not have any knowledge of.
 Placing a student in the correct program and level is vital for their growth, confidence, retention, and success.